-The investment process is driven by due diligence.
-The objective of due diligence is to prevent material impact the Company's financial status.
-Real estate investment must be in line with strategic asset allocation and should not have adversely affect to the Company's obligations and dividend payment to the policy holders and risk-based capital adequacy.
+The investment process is driven by due diligence on potential direct real estate investments.
+The purpose of due diligence is to prevent material negative impacts to the Company's financial results.
+Real estate investment must be in line with the strategic asset allocation and should significantly contribute to the Company's obligations, dividend payments to policyholders and risk-based capital adequacy.

-The appraisal value of the Company's investment assets will be determined by referring to the Notification of the Office of Insurance Company Re: The appraisal value of Assets and Liabilities of Life Insurance Company B.E.2554
+The appraisal value of the Company's investment assets is determined by referring to the Notification of the Office of the Insurance Company "Re: The appraisal value of Assets and Liabilities of Life Insurance Company B.E.2554".